I don’t talk a lot about my actual, real job. Kinda like a superhero, my actual, real job is what I do by day so I can save the world by night.

 Social justice is not about public accusations, trials among our peers or punishment.
-That’s a different kind of justice, but I think we sometimes forget.
+That’s a different kind of justice, the kind that takes place in a courtroom, but I think we sometimes forget.

 Especially with each other.
-Because unfortunately, I see Social Justice Smackdowns take place within our own communities, among good people who are on the same team.
+Because unfortunately, I see Social Justice Smackdowns take place within our own communities, among good people who are doing the best they can.